collinsuwa/MaxMin-Manufacturing-Building-a-Comprehensive-Business-Intelligence-Dashboard/README.md

 ## Tools and Technologies Used
 - **Data Extraction and Processing**: Data extracted from MaxMin's production databases, processed using Power Query and DAX.
 - **Visualization**: Built using Power BI.
+- **Database Connectivity**: Power BI was connected to SQL Server Management Studio (SSMS), where the MaxMin Manufacturing database was restored.
+- **Microsoft Powerpoint**: Dashboard layout design

 ## How to Use the Dashboard
 1. Use the slicers to filter data by year, quarter, or month.
-2. Explore interactive visuals for insights into production trends, efficiency, and performance metrics.
+2. Explore interactive visuals for insights into product trends, efficiency, and performance metrics.
 3. Hover over visuals for detailed tooltips.

 ## Key Insights

-1. **Production Trends**:
+1. **Product Trends**:
    - Detailed monthly insights into rejected and accepted products.

 2. **Machine Performance**: